 Editor’s Note: At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ 2021 Emmy predictions.
 Click on the title of a category to be taken to a new page with a full breakdown of each race, including analysis of the top contenders, projections for every nomination, and updates on everything from late-surging dark horses to TV Academy rule changes.

-The IndieWire TV team is monitoring the ups and downs of every major category throughout the season, speaking to voters, interviewing candidates, hosting panels, covering virtual screenings, and gauging industry chatter in order to provide the most up-to-date state of the race.
+The IndieWire team, led by TV Awards Editor Libby Hill, is monitoring the ups and downs of every major category throughout the season, speaking to voters, interviewing candidates, hosting panels, covering virtual screenings, and gauging industry chatter in order to provide the most up-to-date state of the race.
 This landing page will be updated throughout the season, along with all our predictions for the Primetime Emmy Awards (and beyond), so make sure to keep checking IndieWire for the latest news from the 2021 race.

 The State of the Race

 ‘Tis the season — Emmy season.
 While other awards shows may have shifted eligibility dates and altered event schedules after pandemic-related release delays, the TV Academy had none of that.
-Emmy eligibility remains from June 1, 2020 through May 31, 2021; nominations will be announced in July, as usual; this year’s ceremony is scheduled for 364 days after last year’s, in accordance with its informal duty: to launch the fall TV season.
+Emmy eligibility was steadfast, set from June 1, 2020 through May 31, 2021; nominations were announced on schedule in July, as usual; this year’s ceremony is ready to take place exactly 364 days after last year’s, in accordance with its informal duty: to launch the fall TV season.

-And still, the effects of the pandemic will be felt at this year’s Emmy Awards.
+And still, the effects of the pandemic are being felt at this year’s Emmy Awards.
 Annual favorites like “Succession,” “Ozark,” “Killing Eve,” “The Marvelous Mrs. Maisel,” and more all saw their productions disrupted enough to miss this year’s Emmy deadlines.
 Considering TV Academy voters tend to stand by ongoing nominees, year after year, that means the 2021 race is filled with unexpected openings.
-New series should be fighting to gain a foothold that could keep them in the awards conversation for seasons to come.
-Old series left off recent ballots need to be angling for reconsideration, since mounting a prestigious resurgence could bring viewers back to established programs.
-And of course, any show nominated last year that’s still eligible this year will have to maintain their Emmy momentum, or risk losing out when all those ineligible shows return next year — and competition intensifies.
+New series (like “Ted Lasso”) fought to gain a foothold that could keep them in the awards conversation for seasons to come.
+Old series left off recent ballots (like “The Boys”) angled hard for reconsideration, knowing that mounting a prestigious resurgence in 2021 could broaden their audience.
+And of course, any show nominated last year that’s still eligible this year had to maintain their Emmy momentum (like “The Handmaid’s Tale” and “Black-ish”), or risk losing out when all those ineligible shows return next year — and competition intensifies.

 Phew!
 That’s a lot of pressure!
 Network executives and PR reps may be sweating, but what any awards race really boils down to is good, wholesome advocacy: Great TV needs any extra exposure it can get these days, as the sheer quantity of available programs can overshadow even the brightest diamonds.
 The best campaigns know how to unearth those rough-covered gems, and Emmy voters should be hungry for the best TV available, especially with so many standing favorites off the menu.